Ogelenye/Data-Analyst-survey-analysis/README.md

 Here we can see that most responders are from senior level workers, however there isnt a lot to seperate between the entry level and mid level so we can say that mthe responders really are available at every level in the corporate ladder
 ## RECOMMENDATIONS AND CONCLUSION

+After the analysis i can conclude that:

+* The responses mostly work at small or medium size companies
+* Most of the responses work in data sciences followed by machine learning which was really an indicator for things to come
+* There where a lot of senior level responses so it seems like the data sciences had lot of upward mobility